-Introduced in Android Marshmallow, this experimental menu is hidden but here are the steps to unlock it.
+Introduced in Android Marshmallow, this experimental menu is hidden but it's not difficult to find.
+Once you get to it, you'll wish you knew about it sooner.

 Unlocking the System UI Tuner